Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: The other thing that I would say is I do have a lot of trouble with butter. [unintelligible] I know how much I need it.

-A: Then your liver is in pretty bad shape. [unintelligible]
+A: Then your liver is in pretty bad shape, so eat more cream for a while, which causes water retention and have some butter.

 Q: [unintelligible]